teaching-lab/reflective-diary/README.md

 * It helps you see all the different aspects of teaching.
 * It enables you to track your progress.

-## Having any comments or suggestions?
+## Have any comments or suggestions?

 We highly appreciate suggestions for improvement, notes on your experience or any other comments.
 Please email Martin at *mukrop@mail.muni.cz*.